RuedigerVoigt/compatibility/README.md

 ## Avoid running your package with an incompatible version of Python

-In the `setup.py` file of your package you can use the [python_requires](https://packaging.python.org/guides/distributing-packages-using-setuptools/#python-requires) parameter to tell `pip` about incompatible versions of the interpreter.
+In the `pyproject.toml` file of your package you can use the [python_requires](https://packaging.python.org/guides/distributing-packages-using-setuptools/#python-requires) parameter (or the `python` field in Poetry's `[tool.poetry.dependencies]`) to tell `pip` about incompatible versions of the interpreter.
 This should block installation on incompatible systems.
 However, users can circumvent this by setting the flag `--python-version`.
-More likely is a system upgrade, that installs an incompatible version with the systems package manager.
+More likely is a system upgrade that installs an incompatible version with the system's package manager.

 If you define incompatible versions while initializing the `compatibility` package, you add another layer of control.
 Even if your user ended up with an incompatible interpreter, that will trigger a `RuntimeError` exception once the user tries to run your package.

+## Exceptions

+The `compatibility` package may raise the following exceptions:

+* `RuntimeError`: Raised when the Python version or operating system is incompatible with your package.
+* `ValueError`: Raised when invalid parameters are provided to the `Check` class.
+* `compatibility.err.BadDate`: Raised when the `release_date` parameter contains an invalid or malformed date.
+* `compatibility.err.ParameterContradiction`: Raised when conflicting parameters are provided (e.g., a system marked as both fully supported and incompatible).